IntoxicatingLust/IntoxicatingLust/README.md

 <div align="center">
 ## IF IM IN PT

-*you may find me in libray, bakery*
+> you may find me in libray, bakery
-*main map; in crk area, ALNSTG*
+> main map; in crk area, ALNSTG

----

-💻 Student exploring coding and software development
-🚀 Currently working on school projects + personal experiments
-⚡ Interested in coding, games, and creative projects
-🌙 Just making things I enjoy — in code & on canvas lmao

 </div>